mariuspass/wp-fragment-cache/readme.txt

 ### Advanced usage:
-*TBA*
+See the [wiki pages](https://github.com/mariuspass/wp-fragment-cache/wiki) on GitHub

 == Installation ==
 1. You should have a [persistent cache plugin](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Cache_Plugins) enabled.
 This plugin can't be activated without a persistent cache.
 1. Download the plugin and unzip.
 1. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
 1. Then activate the WP Fragment Cache plugin from Plugins page.
 1. Edit your template files to include WP Fragment Cache.
-See the [Description tab](http://wordpress.org/extend/plugins/WP_Fragment_Cache/)
+See the [Description tab](http://wordpress.org/extend/plugins/wp-fragment-cache/)

 == Frequently Asked Questions ==
 = I can't activate the plugin. =
 Please make sure that you have a [persistent cache plugin](https://codex.wordpress.org/Class_Reference/WP_Object_Cache#Persistent_Cache_Plugins) enabled.

 == Changelog ==
+= 1.0.1 =
+* Add README and CHANGELOG.
+* Add link for Advanced usage.

 = 1.0.0 =
 * Initial release.